Lake Watch

 Current Status

-The City will continue to test the water on a weekly or bi-weekly basis at this time and will post regular updates on the lake conditions as lab results are received.
+The City will continue to test the water on a monthly or bi-weekly basis at this time and will post regular updates on the lake conditions as lab results are received.

-Launch Pointe RV Resort and the boat launch at Launch Pointe will still be open for business advising all visitors of the status of the lake.
+Launch Pointe RV Resort and the boat launch at Launch Pointe are open for business.
+Launch Pointe advises all visitors of the current status of the lake.
 Lake Use Pass Holders will be notified should the terms of their passes be amended.

 About Lake Elsinore's Health